www.CuriousTaxonomy.net

 Eutatus and Utaetus Ameghino (S. American fossil armadillos),

-Macrauchenia and Cramauchenia Ameghino (S. American ungulates),
+Cramauchenia and Macrauchenia Ameghino (S. American ungulates),

 Toxodon and Xotodon Ameghino.
 (S. American fossil perissodactyls) Florentino Ameghino was an Argentinian paleontologist; the genus Florentinoameghinia (a lower Eocene mammal) was named after him, as is an Argentine paleontology journal, Ameghiniana.